-English Language Development - English learners are enrolled in an ELD class designed to assist students in overcoming language barriers.
+English Language Development - English learners are enrolled daily in an ELD class designed to assist students in overcoming language barriers.
 In addition, all teachers have been trained in ELPD strategies constructed to ensure that English learners can access core curriculum and that English learners are able to participate meaningfully and equally in all educational programs/services.
-For 2019-2020, MIS plans to transition to Rosetta Stone for daily independent study ELD instruction.

-Health and Mental Health Services - A district nurse, a district nurse, a district-based school psychologist, and a district-based social worker are available to provide services when needed.
+Health and Mental Health Services - A district nurse, a district nurse, a district-based school psychologist, and a district social worker are available to provide services when needed.
 The district is contracted with a provider to hold 8-week group substance abuse counseling sessions throughout the year.
-Services are also provided to foster youth, homeless, migrant, low-socioeconomically disadvantages and those who meet qualifying Dashboard Alternative School Status criteria.
+Services are also provided to foster, homeless, migrant, low socioeconomic, pregnant/parenting, and other at-risk groups.